-- The No Action Alternative, in which none of the proposed development takes place and the WTC Site is left in approximately its current condition.
+- The No Action Alternative, in which none of the proposed development takes place and the WTC Site is left in approximately its present condition.
 The permanent WTC PATH Terminal and interim improvements would continue independently at the site by Port Authority.
-The Southern Site would likely be developed independently over time by its respective owners. - A Memorial Only Alternative, in which only the Memorial, the Memorial Center, and open space components of the Proposed Action would be constructed at the WTC Site.
-The Southern Site would be developed independently over time by their respective owners. - A Restoration Alternative that would restore the WTC Site substantially as it existed before September 11, 2001, with updated technology and possibly relocated footprints for the Twin Towers.
-With this alternative, the Southern Site would be developed independently by its respective owners. - Rebuilding Alternatives that were previously considered by LMDC during the final stages of its Innovative Design Study.
-These include the preliminary design concepts that were considered and the nine additional designs that were released in December 2002, including an alternative plan similar to the "tower of culture" proposal considered during that study. - A WTC Site Only Alternative that would locate the entire Memorial and Redevelopment Plan (except possibly a bus parking garage) on the 16-acre WTC Site.
-Under this alternative, the Southern Site would not be included and the WTC Site would include up to 10 million square feet of commercial office space in four or five towers.
-The five-tower scheme previously analyzed in the DGEIS is no longer under consideration.
+The Adjacent Sites would likely be developed independently over time by their respective owners. - A Memorial Only Alternative, in which only the Memorial, museum, and open space components of the Proposed Action would be constructed at the WTC Site.
+The Adjacent Sites would be developed independently over time by their respective owners. - A Restoration Alternative that would restore the WTC Site substantially as it existed before September 11, 2001, with updated technology and possibly relocated footprints for the Twin Towers.
+With this alternative, the Adjacent Sites would be developed independently by their respective owners. - Rebuilding Alternatives that were previously considered by LMDC during the final stages of its Innovative Design Study.
+These include the preliminary design concepts that were considered and the nine additional designs that were released in December 2002, including an alternative plan similar to the "tower of culture" proposal considered during that Study. - A WTC Site Only Alternative that would locate the entire Memorial and Redevelopment Plan (except possibly a bus parking garage) on the 16-acre WTC Site.
+Under this alternative, the Adjacent Sites would not be included and the WTC Site would include up to 10 million square feet of commercial office space in four or five towers.